Groundbreaking study uncovers possible explanation for SIDS deaths

 It’s not the whole story

-Since then, SIDS rates have been on a steady decline, dropping from 130 deaths per 100,000 live births in 1990 to 33 deaths per 100,000 live births in 2019, according to the Centers for Disease Control and Prevention (CDC).
-But despite this positive trend, SIDS still accounts for 37 percent of all infant deaths in the United States.
+Though they have risen slightly in recent years, SIDS rates have generally been on a decline for decades, dropping from 130 deaths per 100,000 live births in 1990 to 33 deaths per 100,000 live births in 2019, according to the CDC.
+But despite this trend, SIDS still accounts for 37 percent of all infant deaths in the United States.

 The study’s authors argue that three factors underpin SIDS: